 BB: Some episodes of the new podcast will be conversations with the people who are teaching me, challenging me, confusing me, and maybe even ticking me off a little bit.
 Some days I’ll just talk directly to you about what I’m learning and how it’s changing the way I think and show up.
 We’ll also have a way for you to send me questions for Ask Me Anything episodes.
 And, at some point, I’m going to hit the road and do some live shows too.

-BB: I’m officially launching the podcast in March at SXSW.
-Those episodes will be available the week of March 16th.
-Then episodes of Unlocking Us will drop every Wednesday.
+BB: Episodes of Unlocking Us will drop every Wednesday.
 You can find me wherever you normally listen to your podcasts.

 BB: Here’s the thing.
 I want to live, love, parent and lead with more courage and more heart.
 And that requires conversations that help us learn, grow, and challenge what we think we know about ourselves, about each other, and about this world.
 You can subscribe now, invite your friends, and I really cannot wait to have these conversations with you.